Click to resize the text + -

 More Information

-More detailed information can be found in Chapter 4.2 of the Rules and Regulations in the E&A Act.
+More detailed information can be found in Chapter 4.2 of the Rules and Regulations in The Nebraska Engineers and Architects Regulation Act.

 If you have any questions about temporary permits to practice architecture, please contact us.

-If you have any questions about status of your application or how to complete the forms, please contact us.
+If you have any questions about the status of your application or how to fill out the form, please contact us.